kristian-lange-tw/JATOS_docs_v3/pages/Cross-sectional-and-longitudinal-studies.md

 last_updated: 10 Feb 2020
 ---

-There are several situation in which you might want to store (some parts) of the result data in a way that outlives individual study runs.
+There are several situation in which you might want to store (some parts) of the result data in a way that is accessible from more than just a single study run.
 This might be the case if you want to:
 1. counterbalance your conditions across participants to acount for order effects.
 1. run a between-participants study.
 1. run a longitudinal study.